About Unclaimed Balances

 If you have supplied us with your email address, you will be notified when the status of your claim has changed.

-Due to the high volume of inquiries and claims we receive, our response time is approximately 18 to 20 weeks.
-The time required to fully process a claim depends on its complexity and the degree to which the claim package has been properly and fully completed by the claimant.
+Due to the high volume of claims we receive, our response time is approximately 6 to 8 months.
+The time required to fully process a claim depends on its complexity, and the degree to which the claim package has been properly and fully completed by the claimant.

 - Unclaimed Balances Services